airportyh/thumbprint-of-god/README.md

 This is the source code to a video tutorial that teaches you how to write code to generate a visual rendering of the [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set).

-*Note: Although the source code is provided here only as a reference.
+*Note: the source code is provided here only as a reference.
 It's highly recommended that you write the code yourself.
 I my opinion, you don't get the full experience unless you do so.*